Why do I coach volleyball?

 You’ll notice I didn’t actually talk about teaching in any of the above discussion.
 A lot of coaches bring that up as one of their big motivators.
 They love the teaching element.
 Once upon a time I probably would have said the same thing.
 These days I tend to think of myself more as a facilitator of learning than a teacher, per se.

 There is another part to this, however.
 I figured out a while ago that my coaching niche is in the young adult age group.
 I’ve coached everything from U12s to middle aged adults, but I feel I am at my best with the 18-25 year olds.
 That means less need to teach basic skills.
 It’s usually more about refining technique and improving volleyball IQ at the individual level.
+That said, it’s definitely enjoyable to work with younger players in their technical development.

 Not the thanks?

 Gratitude is in relatively short supply in the coaching game.
 If that was something I needed to keep me going I’d have quit years ago.
 I’m not saying it doesn’t happen.
 Every once in a while you receive an expression of gratitude.
-Their nice to receive, for sure.
+They’re nice to receive, for sure.
 It’s always good to know you are appreciated.
 I just don’t expect it.

 What about you?